 - June 13: composer Craig Hella Johnson presents a preview of Considering Matthew Shepard and a Q & A as part of the 20th anniversary commemoration of Matthew Shepard's death

 - June 15, 16, 17: New Stages present Heroic Lives, an original musical based on the life stories of, and performed by, LGBTQ seniors

-One City One Pride also includes three visual art exhibitions for 2017:
+One City One Pride also includes three visual art exhibitions for 2018:

 - Out There - at Gallery 825

-- ONE Archive's LGBTQ History Panel Displays - On the temporary construction fencing surrounding West Hollywood Park (647 N. San Vicente Blvd).
+- ONE Archives LGBTQ History Panel Displays - On the temporary construction fencing surrounding West Hollywood Park (647 N. San Vicente Blvd).

-One City One Pride is organized by the City of West Hollywood's WeHo Arts (the City’s Arts & Cultural Affairs Commission and Arts Division) with input from the City’s Lesbian & Gay Advisory Board, Transgender Advisory Board, and other community partners.
+One City One Pride is organized by the City of West Hollywood's WeHo Arts program (the City’s Arts & Cultural Affairs Commission and Arts Division) with input from the City’s Lesbian & Gay Advisory Board, Transgender Advisory Board, and other community partners.

-Event listings are below, or you can view the entire brochure and past events here: http://bit.ly/OneCityOnePride2017
+You can view the entire brochure of 2017 events here: http://bit.ly/OneCityOnePride2017

 Please follow or tag any social media posts with #onecityonepride @wehopride and @wehoarts

-If you have additional questions about One City One Pride please email Mike Che, One City One Pride Coordinator/City of West Hollywood Arts Coordinator at firstname.lastname@example.org
+If you have additional questions about One City One Pride please email Mike Che, One City One Pride coordinator/City of West Hollywood Arts Coordinator at firstname.lastname@example.org

 For information regarding street closures during the #ResistMarch or the LA Pride Festival at West Hollywood Park, click here.